image of a doctor writing a medical opinion

 What to Know Before Paying for a Nexus Letter

 Despite the heavy marketing around paid nexus letters, most veterans do not need to pay for one.
-These letters can cost a lot of money and the quality is inconsistent at best.
+Nexus letter companies can cost a lot of money and the quality is inconsistent at best.

 Paid Nexus Letter Companies Are Expensive and Quality Is Inconsistent